ZhihanX/whisper_small_chinese/README.md

 common_voice["test"] = load_dataset("mozilla-foundation/common_voice_11_0", "zh-CN", split="test[:40%]", use_auth_token=True)
 ```
 We think we can use other datasets that are pre-trained longer or better than common_voice_11.0, like common_voice_13.0.
 But for 13.0, there are some problems with using the demo of hugging face, I used the split common_voice_15.0 to train the whisper small model but it works worse.

+#### Other aspects due to our assumption
+1. Data Diversity

+   Since there are a lot of kinds of accents in Chinese (Mandarin), which is not contained in the current dataset.
+A diverse dataset helps the model generalize better to different speech sources, accents, speaking rates, and more.
+2. Scenario of the Datasets

+   Language varies in different scenarios, e.g., in daily conversation is quite different from in professional scientific fields.
+Using a dataset containing more domains may improve the ability of generalization.
+3. Noise and Environments

+   Exposure to diverse noise types and environments during training can help the model adapt to real-world scenarios.

 ### Model Centric
 We first set the step as 4000, but the final result is not good.
 While we changed the max training step to 2000, the validation results improved.